mwc10/sd3-tools/README.md

 # SD3 Tools
 This repo is a collection of cli tools to help with tranforming the various "ad-hoc" data formats that have popped up around the SD3 workbook.
-See
+See each tool's repo (linked below) for more info and help.

-## Installing
+## Installing a Tool
 ```rust
 cargo install --path {tool name}
 ```